TBendong/TBendong.github.io/_pages/about.md

 * International Journal of Electrical Power and Energy Systems
 * CSEE Journal of Power and Energy Systems
 * Journal of Modern Power Systems and Clean Energy
 * IET Generation, Transmission & Distribution
+* IEEE Transactions on Circuits and Systems II: Express Briefs

 # News